 For the first time we have the true features of notable figures recorded - politicians such as Abraham Lincoln, Henry Clay and Lajos Kossuth, and abolitionist John Brown at the time a wool broker in Hartford CT. long before his attack on Harper's Ferry.
 Scientists such as James Hyatt inhaling chlorine, Samuel Morse of telegraph-fame, Michael Faraday who worked with electromagnetism and electrochemistry and Oliver Wendell Holmes who was a physician, writer and inventor of a popular stereoscope design.
 Military officers such as Arthur Wellesley, 1st Duke of Wellington, who had been instrumental in the defeat of Napoleon at Waterloo in 1815, was photographed by Antoine Claudet in 1844.
 Sir John Franklin had his portrait taken along with some of his officers by Richard Beard before setting out in command of the ill-fated British Naval Northwest Passage Expedition (1845-1848).
 Travellers equipped with daguerreotype equipment supplemented their views of landscapes, cities and monuments with photographs of the noble classes such as the Hawaiian royal family.

 In the arts a drawing of the composer Chopin by George Sand was photographed by an unknown daguerreotypist and can be compared with a surviving daguerreotype portrait of Chopin in the collection of Musée de la musique.
 Swedish opera singer Jenny Lind, known as the "Swedish Nightingale" was photographed by the outstanding Boston photographers Southworth & Hawes and began a craze of the photography of opera stars that would continue through the nineteenth century.
-The popular authors of the day such as William Makepeace Thackeray, Hans Christian Anderson, Edgar Allen Poe, Alexandre Dumas and Nikolai Gogol were all photographed during the early years of photography.
+The popular authors of the day such as William Makepeace Thackeray, Hans Christian Andersen, Edgar Allen Poe, Alexandre Dumas and Nikolai Gogol were all photographed during the early years of photography.

 William Makepeace Thackeray